jpikl/cfxnes/lib/API.md

 Function that returns new emulator instance.

 **options** - initialization options.
 See the following documentation sections for their description.
+Options with `undefined` value will be ignored.

 ``` javascript
 let nes;